stanleytheli/cubegpt/README.md

 ### Tracking Solutions

-In the process of beam search, we sort all of the potential states by their model evaluation.
+In the process of beam search, the program sorts all of the potential states by their model evaluation.
 I can therefore go through the history of the beam search throughout solving and track the specific path that the solution took through the rankings.
-I perform this analysis on a selection of 9 beam search histories.
+Shown is this analysis on a selection of 9 beam search histories.

 ![](images/rank_vs_steps.png)